Dance & Architecture

 Designing as a Dancer

 From the kernel of an idea to the realization of a design, the designer acts as a choreographer.
 I have always had a particular keenness to the design process as a dance as I have practiced both.
 The notion on composing spaces as a choreographer has influenced my designs, hence I have named it “Choreographing Space”.
 The use of plastic forms synonymous with those of a dancer are captured here through structure and movement.
 A dance can be many things and have layered meanings.
-They can be allegorical or abstract, exuberant or melancholy and some- times both.
+They can be allegorical or abstract, exuberant or melancholy and sometimes both.

 In my search for the synthesis of dance and architecture I needed to find a means of expressing space both from within and out.
 Thinking and designing spaces as a choreographer puts you at once as the viewer and the one being viewed.
 We express ourselves with our own invisible envelopes by movement and gesture.
 There is a myriad of ways in which each person communicates with the other.
 In many cases this expression of self is a byproduct of our cultural values and at others it can be the culmination of emotional energy acted out spontaneously.
 The expression of self from within is the hidden language and it carries deep sometimes subconscious actions.

-My portfolio is part of a continuum of pieces which I have worked on over the last twenty years.
+My portfolio is part of a continuum of pieces which I have worked on over the last forty years.
 In coordinating my work, I have tried to illustrate my concepts by pulling together some of my earlier works, as they are the foundation from which I have built my designs.
 To support the earlier work, I have also included a catalog which chronicles my work to present day.

 Defining the Concepts